spring-projects-experimental/spring-boot-thin-launcher/README.md

 ### Generating a POM

-Instead of the `lib.properties` you can generate a pom in Gradle:
+Instead of the `thin.properties` you can generate a pom in Gradle:

 ```groovy
 apply plugin: 'maven'